szefoski/cpm-recursive-test/README.md

 ```
 The build script checks for existing files before downloading, enabling offline builds.

-### 4. Automatic Deduplication
+### 4. Dependency Deduplication with Version Conflicts
-When multiple projects request different versions of the same dependency (like fmt), CPM handles version resolution automatically.
+When multiple projects request different versions of the same dependency (like fmt), CPM uses a **"first wins"** strategy - the first version added is used, and subsequent requests for different versions generate warnings.
+In this project:
+- ProjectC adds fmt 10.2.1 first
+- ProjectA requests fmt 12.1.0 but gets 10.2.1 with a warning

+This demonstrates CPM's version conflict detection.
+To avoid conflicts, declare dependencies at the root level or use `CPMDeclarePackage()` for consistent versions across all subprojects.

 ### 5. Mixed Dependency Sources
 - **External**: fmt and GoogleTest from GitHub